Treschow family: 1812 ennoblement

 Michael Treschow, son of parish priest Herman Treschow in Søllerød, Denmark, was in 1812 ennobled by letters patent, thus becoming part of the untitled nobility.
 By the provisions of the patent, the patrilineal descendants of Michael Treschow, including unmarried females, were considered noble.
 Michael Treschow was the father of, amongst others, Herman Gerhardt Treschow and Frederik Wilhelm Treschow.
-Frederik Wilhelm Treschow, a lawyer and politician, who had bought Brahesborg on Funen and Fritzøe in Norway, dided the estates between his two sons, leaving the Danish estate to the elder son, Frederik Wilhelm Rosenkilde Treschow, and the Norwegian one to the younger son, Michael Treschow (1814–1901), thus creating a Danish and a Norwegian family line.
+Frederik Wilhelm Treschow, a lawyer and politician, who had bought Brahesborg on Funen and Fritzøe in Norway, divided the estates between his two sons, leaving the Danish estate to the elder son, Frederik Wilhelm Rosenkilde Treschow, and the Norwegian one to the younger son, Michael Treschow (1814–1901), thus creating a Danish and a Norwegian family line.

 As for the Norwegian family members, persons born after the 1821 Nobility Law were not considered as noble in Norway.
-The family's most prominent living member, Mille-Marie Treschow, would have forfeited her noble status by marrying a commoner if official nobility still had existed.
+The family's most prominent recent member, Mille-Marie Treschow, would have forfeited her noble status by marrying a commoner if official nobility still had existed.
 Also her children bear the surname Treschow, but would not have been considered as noble according to the letters patent, as noble status is inherited only patrilineally.
 The agnatic descendants of Michael Treschow are nevertheless included in the Yearbook of the Danish Nobility (Danmarks Adels Aarbog) which is published by a private organisation.